-- Uninstall Cerify on the Supervisor. - Uninstall Cerify on all of the Media Test Units.
+- Uninstall Cerify on the Supervisor. - Uninstall Cerify on the Secondary Supervisor (in the case of an HA cluster). - Uninstall Cerify on all of the Media Test Units.

-Refer to the Software Uninstallation (see page 20) section for instructions on uninstallation.
+Refer to the Software Uninstallation (see page 26) section for instructions on uninstallation.